0

 This research asked a simple but important question: What happens to joint cartilage when estrogen and progesterone drop, like they do in menopause?

-Full disclosure - to investigate this, researchers used a well established mouse model (so we always have to take that with a grain of salt), however this does mimic menopause by removing ovarian hormone production, creating a controlled environment where the effects of hormone loss could be isolated and measured.
+Full disclosure — to investigate this, researchers used a well-established mouse model (so we always have to take that with a grain of salt).
+However, this model does mimic menopause by removing ovarian hormone production, creating a controlled environment where the effects of hormone loss could be isolated and measured.
 They then closely examined the health of cartilage, the smooth, resilient tissue that cushions joints and allows bones to glide against one another without friction.
 What they found was not subtle.
 In the absence of estrogen and progesterone, cartilage cells showed signs of accelerated aging, increased inflammation, and breakdown of the structural framework that keeps joints strong and shock absorbent.
 In other words, hormone loss did not just change how the animals felt.
 It changed how their joint tissue functioned and aged at a cellular and structural level.
-This provides a biological explanation for why so many women notice new joint stiffness, pain, and slower recovery around the menopausal transition.
+This provides a biological explanation for why so many women notice new joint stiffness, discomfort, and slower recovery around the menopausal transition.

 You can see the full study here: https://www.nature.com/articles/s43587-024-00773-2